cbalesohay/DDServer/README.md

 1. Create a `.env` file in the root directory of the project
 2. After adding your api key to the .env file, add you api key name to `<your-api>` in `process.env.<your-api>` located inside index.ts
 3. Modify `SoacDailyDD.ts` and `SoacYearlyDD.ts` schemas to match your specific dataset
-4. `npm run build` to build the project
+4. `docker compose build` to build the project
-5. `npm run dev` to test api connection to mongoDB
+5. `docker compose up -d` to test api connection to mongoDB
 6. Message in console should read "Connected to MongoDB"

 ## Metric Alter